The action of an inverse semigroup on its Stone-\v{C}ech compactification: The Stone- Cech transformation groupoid of an inverse semigroup

 Two elements $s,t \in\cS$ are called {\em compatible} if both $s^*t$ and $st^*$ are idempotents.
 Notice that idempotents are always compatible.
 The inverse semigroup $\cS$ is called {\em complete} if whenever $A\subseteq\cS$ is a set of pairwise compatible elements, then $A$ has a least upper bound in $\cS$ (in the natural partial order); in this case the least upper bound is denoted $\bigvee_{a\in A}a$.
 An inverse semigroup is called {\em infinitely distributive} if whenever $\bigvee_{a\in A}a\in\cS$ and $s\in \cS$, we have

 An inverse semigroup is an \textit{abstract pseudogroup} if it is a complete, infinitely distributive inverse monoid (see \cite{lawson}).
+This notion is not to be confused with other inequivalent definitions of pseudogroup, such as a pseudogroup in the sense of Renault (cf. \cite{cartan}).
 The symmetric inverse monoid $\mathcal{I}(X)$ is an abstract pseudogroup.
 An inverse semigroup with zero $\mathcal{S}$ is \textit{$E^*$-unitary} if $s\in\mathcal{S}$ and $\cJ_s\neq\{0\}$ implies $s\in E_S$.
 Graph inverse semigroups and free inverse semigroups are $E^*$-unitary \cite{L}.
 The next result is an immediate consequence of Theorem \ref{th:Hausdorff_equality}.

 \begin{cor} If $\mathcal{S}$ is an abstract pseudogroup or an $E^*$-unitary inverse semigroup, then $\cS\ltimes\beta\cS$ is Hausdorff. \end{cor} \begin{proof} If $\cS$ is an abstract pseudogroup and $s\in \cS$, then $\cJ_s$ is pairwise compatible and hence $e:= \bigvee_{a\in\cJ_s}a\in \cS$.
 We also have that $se = \bigvee_{a\in\cJ_s}sa = \bigvee_{a\in\cJ_s}a = e$ by distributivity, so $e\in \cJ_s$.
 The finite set $F = \{e\}$ satisfies Theorem~\ref{th:Hausdorff_equality}(3).